Masmiseim36/nxpSDK/boards/twrkv46f150m/driver_examples/cadc/continuous_edma_conversion/readme.txt

 Board settings
 ==============
-To use UART on board, make sure that J505-3 connects to J505-4, J506-3 connects to J506-4
+- To use UART on board, make sure that J505-3 connects to J505-4, J506-3 connects to J506-4.
+- Connect an external DC voltage source to ADCA_CH6D (J503-10)

 Prepare the Demo
 ================